alefred/orange-challenge/README.md

 ## 🏁 How to use <a name = "getting_started"></a>

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your own environment for development and testing purposes.

 ### Fork the project
  1. On GitHub, navigate to the alefred/orange-challenge repository.